executeatwill/executeatwill.github.io/_posts/2019-10-06-Post-Mission-Brief-PWK-Review-Guide.md

 ![teenage mutant ninja turtles pizza GIF via giphy](https://media1.giphy.com/media/hQzRjWvEEEKlO/giphy.gif?cid=790b761131c5e7ed41c1c108de5223e605a490cffd8f2047&rid=giphy.gif)

-Every piece of everything I began trying to find a place for it with the “I might need later” tell well… It became too much.
+Every piece of everything I began trying to find a place for it with the “I might need later” ...
+It all became too much.
 Saving links from twitter to Google Keep (note taking application) just became overwhelming.

 *To this day still don’t have quite a solution for how to cut through all these weeds.*

-- Takeaway
+**Takeaway**

 Save important commands and syntax to Dropbox Paper and use a hierarchy structure.
 Lean on the search feature to parse through notes.